bertreb/pimatic-tools/README.md

 ```

 #### Example
-If you want to delay the variable $weather.temperature for 7 hours and want a refresh rate of 15 minutes.
+If you want to delay the variable $weather.temperature for 7 hours and want a sampleRate of 15 minutes.
 The config of the device:

 ```